Skip to Content

 MAKE THE STARTER:

-1. Make the STARTER AHEAD Sourdough Starter (This can take up to a week or more) AND DO NOT USE UNTIL IT IS ACTIVE ENOUGH TO FLOAT A TEASPOON ON A CUP OF WATER.
-Starter Float Test
+1. Make the STARTER AHEAD Sourdough Starter (This can take up to a week or more) AND DO NOT USE UNTIL IT IS ACTIVE ENOUGH TO FLOAT A TEASPOON ON A CUP OF WATER. starter float test

 Prep the Starter For Baking: